nrfconnect/sdk-nrf/samples/tfm/tfm_psa_template/README.rst

 Overview
 ********

-This sample uses Trusted Firmware-M, nRF Secure Immutable bootloader and MCUboot to satisfy the Platform Security Architecture (PSA) Certified Level 2 requirements.
+This sample uses Trusted Firmware-M, nRF Secure Immutable bootloader and MCUboot to demonstrate how to implement the best practices that comply with the Arm PSA requirements.
+It includes provisioning the device with keys and being able to perform a device firmware update.
 The sample prints information about the identity of the device and the firmware versions that are currently running.

 Building and running
 ********************

-.. |sample path| replace:: :file:`samples/tfm/tfm_cert`
+.. |sample path| replace:: :file:`samples/tfm/tfm_psa_template`

 .. include:: /includes/build_and_run_ns.txt